before80/go_docs/content/goBlog/2011/TheLawsOfReflection.md

 ## 反射的第一法则 The first law of reflection

-## 1. 反射从接口值到反射对象。 1.
+## 1. 反射可将接口值转换为反射对象。 1.
 Reflection goes from interface value to reflection object.

 At the basic level, reflection is just a mechanism to examine the type and value pair stored inside an interface variable.
 To get started, there are two types we need to know about in [package reflect](https://go.dev/pkg/reflect/): [Type](https://go.dev/pkg/reflect/#Type) and [Value](https://go.dev/pkg/reflect/#Value).
 Those two types give access to the contents of an interface variable, and two simple functions, called `reflect.TypeOf` and `reflect.ValueOf`, retrieve `reflect.Type` and `reflect.Value` pieces out of an interface value.
 (Also, from a `reflect.Value` it’s easy to get to the corresponding `reflect.Type`, but let’s keep the `Value` and `Type` concepts separate for now.)